cverhoeven/diskus/README.md

 ---

 <p align="center">
-  Made with ❤️ in Cologne
+  Made with ❤️ in Cologne, Germany
 </p>